After Your Return

 Your time abroad is just the beginning of your life-changing experience

 You’ll enjoy the effects of your international experience for the rest of your life.
 And when you return to IUPUI after study abroad, you have lots of ways to continue to follow your international interests, starting here on campus.

 Readjust to American Culture and Reflect on Your Experiences

 We encourage you to actively reflect on what you did, saw, and learned and how it applies to your life.

 Get Involved On Campus

 - Encourage others to study abroad by talking about your experiences.
-See our VolunteerSpot page.
+See our VolunteerSpot page for upcoming opportunities.

 - Join another of IUPUI’s internationally oriented student organizations.

 - Participate in other international events and programs.